Bhanuvishwa/Arab-security-warfare-qualifiers-ctf/MeowNetwork/Challenge.md

 # Description;
   Type : forensics

   Name : meownetwork

-  Descreption : A hacker managed to get into meownetwork and leaked sensitive files of their  respected baord members.
+  Description : A hacker managed to get into meownetwork and leaked sensitive files of their  respected baord members.
 The hacker uses ancient floppy disk technology, however our security team managed to get a disk image of the files he leaked.
 Can you find out what really leaked?

   Points : 300

 # Solution: